btclaw/btclaw-miner/docs/PROTOCOL.md

 **Q: What is a Batch Transfer?**
 When a buyer purchases multiple sell orders at once, the market combines them into a single Bitcoin transaction using `NXS:BATCH:<amt1>,<amt2>,...` in the OP_RETURN.
 Each amount maps to the corresponding seller input.
 The buyer address is read from OUTPUT[N] where N is the number of amounts.
 This is more gas-efficient than executing multiple separate transfers.

+**Q: Why does the inscription use multiple push chunks?**
+The complete Witness JSON with embedded proof is approximately 820 bytes, which exceeds Bitcoin's 520-byte push data limit for a single push operation.
+The inscription body is automatically split into multiple chunks (e.g., 520 + 300 bytes) within the Taproot script envelope.
+This is the same technique used by Ordinals for large inscriptions.
+The Indexer's extraction logic reassembles these chunks transparently.

+**Q: What changed in v3.3?**
+The complete TwoRoundProof is now embedded in the on-chain Witness JSON (previously only the 32-byte combined hash was stored).
+This enables the Indexer to independently recompute and verify every proof using its own Bitcoin Core RPC, eliminating the possibility of minting with fabricated proof hashes.
+Mints before block 941950 are grandfathered under the legacy validation rules for backward compatibility.

 ---